Dynamic Data Sources

 Suppose you have many different customers who want the same set of reports.
 You maintain different data source for each customer.
 You want each customer when logging in to Holistics will be able to see the same reports but pointing to their respective database.

-Here's how you can utilize user attributes in Holistics to achive that.
+Here's how you can utilize user attributes in Holistics to achieve that.

 1. Connect databases